Co-Heads of School Welcome Letter

 Caroline Kaplan is pleased to serve as a volunteer guidance counselor for Tahoe Expedition Academy.
 Since 2005 Caroline has been volunteering and interning as a counselor in various schools around the Lake Tahoe Basin.
 For the past three years, she has been supporting Incline High School’s counseling department by serving as their grief counselor and assisting with mentoring students on career/college planning.

 Caroline graduated with a Master’s Degree in School Counseling and Educational Psychology from the University of Nevada, Reno.
 She graduated from the University of North Carolina at Chapel Hill with a Bachelor of Arts degree in Psychology and Music Performance.

-Caroline and her husband, Jim, have two daughters, Lily (first grade) and Hattie (pre k 4).
+Caroline and her husband, Jim, have two daughters, Lily and Hattie.
 The couple moved to Lake Tahoe in 2003 and they are thrilled to be raising a family in an environment that encompasses both outdoor and indoor exploration and creativity.
 Fortunately, Tahoe Expedition Academy has come to fruition and we are grateful and proud to be a part of this wonderful community.